Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

 where $\tB$, $\ts$ and $\tm$ are times-of-passage for film (long bubble), slug and mixing regions.
 Dynamical configurations at $t=0$ and $t =\ts-\tm+\tB$ are both depicted in figure \ref{fig:18} wherein, for the former, the unit-cell of interest is not yet in the observational frame.
 From the above definition of $\chi=\zeta$, it stands that

 or, since $\ut=\lB/\tB=\ls/\ts=\lm/\tm$,

 Within the paradigm constructed here, the film region BL is formed prior to the long bubble's arrival, temporally speaking, for early times $t\in[0,\ts-\tm+\tB]$ as defined.
-Depicted in figure \ref{fig:18} at $t=t_1$, this phenomenon is conceptualized through careful differentiation between absolute and relative motions in slug flow.
-Because the turbulent mixing region acts to decay near-wall flow facets\textemdash foundationally assumed here\textemdash it appears that BL generation occurs in its immediate upstream wake.
+Depicted in figure \ref{fig:18} at $t=t_1$, this phenomenon is understood through careful differentiation between absolute and relative motions in slug flow.
+Because the turbulent mixing region acts to destroy near-wall flow-facets\textemdash as foundationally assumed here\textemdash it appears that BL generation occurs in its immediate upstream wake.
 Since the entire unit-cell structure translates faster than any liquid present, however, the free-stream velocity which first services a fixed BL location $u_{\scriptscriptstyle L}$ (slug region average liquid velocity) is inevitably replaced by a slower, axially-decreasing free-stream motion $\uf(z)$ (film region liquid velocity profile).
 This suggests that, for a point of spatial constancy, $\delta$ will decrease over time from its originally sustained height\textemdash until, that is, it is destroyed entirely by the forthcoming slug mixing region.
-Elucidated in figure \ref{fig:18} for $t>\ts-\tm+\tB$, the BL is consumed\textemdash beginning at its origin\textemdash by the approaching turbulent bridge which acts to dissipate inner flow buildup by lifting liquid away from the lower pipe wall.
-This occurs progressively\textemdash as the long bubble translates toward PCV outlet, an equivalent distance of BL is recycled as if being fed through a fluid dynamic shredder; simultaneously, another BL is similarly constructed in the preceding unit-cell, conserving the sanctity of intracellular sameness.
+Beginning at its origin, the BL is consumed by the approaching turbulent bridge which acts to dissipate inner flow buildup by lifting liquid away from the lower pipe wall\textemdash elucidated in figure \ref{fig:18} for $t>\ts-\tm+\tB$.
+This occurs progressively\textemdash as the long bubble translates toward PCV outlet, an equivalent distance of BL is recycled as if being fed through a fluid dynamic shredder; simultaneously, another BL is similarly constructed in the preceding unit-cell, preserving the integrity of intercellular sameness.
 Despite being disrupted at its upstream end, however, BL growth continues until the outer flow is compressed into nonexistence.
 Such an event represents steady-state developmental status for film BL evolution, analogous to BL convergence beyond a critical distance in a single-phase pipe flow.

-In consideration of slug flow BL theory construed here, an alternative form of film-Reynolds number is defined\textemdash in replacement of \ref{eqn:23}\textemdash to predict laminarity in the outer flow; namely,
+In consideration of slug flow BL theory construed here, an alternative form of film-Reynolds number is defined\textemdash in replacement of equation \ref{eqn:17}\textemdash to predict laminarity in the outer flow; namely,